collyntheshots/PL0Compiler/README.md

 # Hw03Parser
-Part 3 in the compiler project
+Part 3 in the compiler project, parser and code generation

-These files:
+The files of the project:
 	lex.c
 	lex.h
 	parser.c